bcgov/von-agent-template/von-x-agent/config/README.md

 - **`schemas.yml`** holds the schema attributes for the set of Credentials to be issued by the Agent.
 Based on this information, the Agent can on startup lookup on, and if necessary, publish to, the Ledger the Schema and Credential Definitions for the Credentials to be issued by the Agent.
 - **`settings.yml`** contains a list of environment variables that must be set appropriately to allow the Agent to connect to the other components of VON - the Ledger being used and an instance OrgBook.
 The values in the file change with each environment (e.g. Local, In Browser, Dev, Test and Prod).
 - **`routes.yml`** holds information that allows the Agent to render a form on a Web Page to collect information about a Credential to be issued.
-While not normally used in a Production use case - a Service likely already has data collection capabilities - the form is useful for testing purposes and for use with dFlow.
+While not normally used in a Production use case - a Service likely already has data collection capabilities - the form is useful for testing purposes and for use with GreenLight.
 - **`services.yml`** defines how attributes in the Credentials issued by the Agent should be processed by OrgBook.
 This includes the mapping of attributes to OrgBook search indices and the localization of strings in the UI for each Credential.

 Sections follow that detail the contents and usage of each file.